taphost/c64/MEMORY.md

 ### Cassette Buffer ($033C-$03FB)

 - 192 bytes
-- Safe to use if not using tape drive
+- Safe to use only if the Datasette isn’t active
 - Common location for small ML routines

 **Example ML routine in cassette buffer:**